Canadian Fundamentals Of Nursing Potter

 Safety and Risk Management in Canadian Healthcare

-Patient safety is paramount in Canadian healthcare.
+Patient safety is very important in Canadian healthcare.
 Nurses play a critical role in implementing and maintaining safety protocols.
 This includes:

 • Infection control: Adhering to strict infection control measures to prevent the spread of healthcare-associated infections.